hyprland-community/pyprland/README.md

 You may also want to browse or install [my dotfiles](https://github.com/fdev31/dotfiles) for some working examples.

+# Recent changes

+- Almost rewrite of the monitors plugin - hopefully good this time
+- Wallpapers plugin can add rounded corners to each screen and manage a background-derived color scheme (matugen / pywal alike)

 <details>
 <summary>
 About Pyprland (latest stable is: <b>2.4.3</b>)